Certora/Documentation/docs/cvl/cvl2/migration.md

 ## Use `f.isFallback` instead of comparing to `certorafallback().selector`

 CVL2 does not allow you to refer to the fallback function explicitly as it was seldom used and not well-defined.
 The most common use case for having to refer to the fallback was to check if a parametric method is the fallback function.
-For that, one can use `.isFallback` field of any variable of type `method`.
+For that, one can use the `.isFallback` field of any variable of type `method`.

 ## External summaries require wildcard receivers